 Studying the A level sciences gives a well-rounded view of the way science affects society and the individual.
 The A level sciences are particularly useful if a student wishes to progress further in medical, pharmaceutical, agrochemical industry, genetic research, biotechnology, the food industry, nursing, teaching, Aeronautics, Architecture, Electrical Engineering, Computer Science, Mechanical Engineering, Medicine, Forensic Science and many others.

 Students are assessed summatively and formatively during and after every topic providing a detailed understanding of an individual's strength and areas for improvement.
-For each of biology, chemistry and physics pupils will complete 12 required practicals.
+For each of biology, chemistry and physics pupils will complete 12 required practicals overall across the two years.
 For each required practical they will be assessed and receive feedback designed to ensure they reach the required criteria to pass the practical skill endorsement.

 - Whipsnade zoo trip in year 7